diyakansagra/is477/data_integration/README.md

 The Jupyter Notebook version of the integration code.

-It contains brief inline comments explaining the logic behind each step.
+It contains brief comments explaining the logic behind each step.

 More detailed explanations are reserved for the analysis document above.